Blogpost · February 27, 2026

 For example, if d = 4096, k = 4096, and r = 8:

-- Alpha (α): Scaling factor applied to the LoRA update.
-Typically set to
+• Alpha (α): A scaling factor applied to the LoRA update.
+Typically set equal to r or 2r.
+It controls how strongly the adapter's changes influence the model.

-ror2r. - Target modules: Which layers to apply LoRA to (query, key, value, output).
+• Target modules: Which layers to apply LoRA to (usually query, key, value, output projections).

 QLoRA: Quantized Low-Rank Adaptation